 - The HOKKAIDO PUMPKIN, native to Japan, Pumpkin is a small, with onion shape and deep orange peel and very thin, edible.
 It has orange flesh sweet and doughy, from the characteristic of chestnut note.
 Its ideal use is reduced to a puree to prepare velvety, risotto, creams and desserts.
 It can be kept much longer.

 - KAWAII LADY MINI is a very small pumpkin (a mini pumpkin), maximum weight of 450 grams.
 It has dark green color and thin skin, tasty, completely edible.
 Inside has yellow-orange sweet flesh (despite having only 25 calories per 100 grams) and crunchy.
-Is’ microwave whole cooking recommended (7 minutes) or oven, whole or in wedges, and it can be used for each type of preparation.
+And 'it recommended the entire microwave cooking (7 minutes) or oven, whole or in wedges, and it can be used for each type of preparation.

 - The PUMPKIN DELICA is one of the most sold and most popular pumpkins: of Japanese origin but it is perfectly acclimatized throughout the Po Valley.
 It has round and flattened shape at the top and reduced dimensions.
 The skin is dark green with brown grooves and the flesh is orange, sweet, doughy, compact, dry and perfumed.
 It has a very intense note of chestnut and dried fruit and is perfect for each type of preparation, especially sweet.
 The BAKING, disidratandola, it further enhances flavor and sweetness.

 - TURBAN PUMPKIN: he has, as the name, a particular form: on the pumpkin it is naturally formed a kind of protuberance (a turban).
 He zest full of irregular bumps, hard and thin, striped green color of orange and yellow pulp orange or golden yellow thick, very sweet, nutty aftertaste.
-Is’ great for cream, soups, velvety.
+It 'good to cream, soups, velvety.

 - The PUMPKIN PROVENCE MOSCATA is originally from France and is a Cucurbita moschata.
-Is’ the classic coastal pumpkin that we find in the markets.
+And 'the classic ribbed gourd that we find in the markets.
 It slightly flattened shape at the vertices, weight up to 15 kilos, zest cream-orange and deep orange flesh very watery, with long filaments and many seeds, to collect and consume.
 Despite the high amount of water, over 94%, It has a sweet and savory taste, perfect for velvety or risotto.

 - The PUMPKIN CHIOGGIA MARINA is instead a Cucurbita Maxima.
-Is’ a late pumpkin with a dark green color and is characterized by an extremely lumpy zest, it is better to remove after cooking.
+It 'a late Pumpkin dark green color and is distinguished by an extremely bumpy rind, it is better to remove after cooking.
 It has a rounded shape and flattened at the top and yellow pulp tending to orange, floury and very long-lasting, up to eight months.
 It has an intense and sweet taste and the kitchen is extremely versatile.

 - It looks at the Delica PUMPKIN IRON CUP (Iron Cup), which it was obtained by crossing varieties Maxima and Moschata.
 It has a thick skin, dark green, orange pulp inside, sweet and savory, perfect for the oven.
 It has an intense flavor that does not need condiments.

-- Instead grown in the Campania PUMPKIN LONG OF NAPLES, where it's called "cucozza pumpkin” and it's Slow Food garrison.
+- Instead grown in the Campania PUMPKIN LONG OF NAPLES, where it is called "cucozza zuccarina" and Slow Food.
 It belongs to the species Cucurbita Nutmeg and green skin and deep orange flesh, full, with seeds located in a small cavity in the most extreme part.
-It can reach 25 kilos in weight.
-And’ a pumpkin that can also be eaten raw or marinated, well cooked in the oven, steamed or on the grill.
+Può raggiungere i 25 chili di peso.E’ una zucca che si può consumare anche cruda o marinata, well cooked in the oven, steamed or on the grill.
 It has sweet flesh, perfumed and slightly aqueous.
 This pumpkin in the kitchen is perfect for PARMIGIANA PUMPKIN, where you put the pumpkin in raw pan.